khanshahzi/COMSATS_2ND/if else/README.md

-# Java Mini Projects – Beginner to Intermediate
+# Hands-On Java Projects for Beginners
 This repository contains a collection of small Java programs categorized by difficulty.
 Each program demonstrates core Java concepts such as conditionals, user input, and logic development.
 ## Easy